HaxeFoundation/haxelib/www/documentation-files/using-haxelib.md

 > This directory should either contain a `haxelib.json` or the source `*.hx` files.
 > This command is useful when developing a library and testing changes on a project.
 >
-> If the directory is ommited the development version of the library will be deactivated.
+> If the directory is omitted the development version of the library will be deactivated.

 <a name="git" class="anch"></a>